 On 1 June of year 2 Company A lent the 20 000 Listco shares to Company B under a securities lending arrangement.
-Company B gave Company A collateral in the form of cash, government securities and a letter of credit.
+Company B gave Company A collateral in the form of cash, government securities and a letter of credit and undertook to compensate Company A for any distributions from the Listco shares that Company A would have been entitled to receive during the lending period had the arrangement not been entered into.